c0d3m4nc3r/OpenField42/README.md

 ![License](https://img.shields.io/badge/License-GPLv3-green.svg)
 ![Status](https://img.shields.io/badge/Status-Pre%20Alpha-orange.svg)

-~~*The project is currently on hold because I’m focusing on smaller projects right now.
-I will definitely return to OpenField42 later — it’s my passion project.
-In the meantime, contributions and stars are highly appreciated ❤*~~

-*I'm back =)*

 ## 🚀 Overview

 **OpenField42** is an ambitious, open-source re-implementation of the classic **Battlefield 1942** game engine, primarily developed by a single contributor in modern C++.